The Impact of Nutrition on Mind, Body, and Spirit

 Jamison Monroe, Newport Academy Founder and CEO, and Jeffrey Zurofsky, Newport Academy’s Culinary Program Director, believe that using food as medicine can have a powerful healing effect on our lives.
 These positive outcomes depend on how we grow, prepare, and eat our food.

 Therefore, they bring this awareness and understanding to the Newport Academy programs.

-In this video, Jeffrey explains the Newport Academy approach to nutrition.
+In the video above, Jeffrey explains the Newport Academy approach to nutrition.

 The Elements of the Newport Academy Approach to Nutrition

 Meals at Newport Academy include several important elements.
 Moreover, replicating this approach to food in your own home can support the well-being of the whole family.

 Here are the elements of our approach to nutrition, and how they can translate into your home.
 As you will see, our philosophy is informed by the concept of using food as medicine.